salsita/node-pg-migrate/docs/src/migrations/types.md

 | `type_name`     | [Name](/migrations/#type) | name of the type to rename |
 | `new_type_name` | [Name](/migrations/#type) | name of the new type       |

+The destination name is unqualified in the generated SQL.
+A destination object may repeat the source schema, but cannot specify a different schema.
+When a destination schema is provided, use the object form for the source name too;
+the schema cannot be inferred from a string name or the database search path.
+Automatic reversal preserves the source schema.

+An undefined schema is treated as omitted.
+Explicit schemas are compared before decamelization, including empty strings: an empty destination schema is rejected when the source schema is omitted or nonempty; matching empty schemas remain unqualified.

+Moving a type between schemas requires separate SQL and an explicit down migration to reverse that move.

 ## Operation: `alterType`

 #### `pgm.addTypeAttribute( type_name, attribute_name, attribute_type, attribute_options )`